zc/s3blobserver/README.rst

 - flat blob layout, with a single directory containing blob files (plus a temporary directory, as usual).

+- Add hook to override blob garbage disposal, as garbage blobs will need to be removed from S3, rather than the local file system.
+  (Or, in some cases, in addition to the local file system.

 ZEO client:

 - Client option to load blobs from an HTTP server.